pivot-access-ltd/bma-offline-docs/src/configuration-settings-reference-6347.md

 - *disk_erase_with_secure_erase*: Use secure erase by default when erasing disks.
 Will only be used on devices that support secure erase.
 Other devices will fall back to full wipe or quick erase depending on the selected options.
 - *dns_trusted_acl*: List of external networks (not previously known), that will be allowed to use MAAS for DNS resolution..
 MAAS keeps a list of networks that are allowed to use MAAS for DNS resolution.
 This option allows to add extra networks (not previously known) to the trusted ACL where this list of networks is kept.
 It also supports specifying IPs or ACL names.
 - *dnssec_validation*: Enable DNSSEC validation of upstream zones.
 Only used when MAAS is running its own DNS server.
 This value is used as the value of 'dnssec_validation' in the DNS server config.
-- *enable_analytics*: Enable Google Analytics in the MAAS UI to shape improvements in user experience.
+- *enable_analytics*: Enable Google Analytics in MAAS UI to shape improvements in user experience.
 - *enable_disk_erasing_on_release*: Erase node disks prior to releasing.
 Forces users to always erase disks when releasing.
 - *enable_http_proxy*: Enable the use of an APT or YUM and HTTP/HTTPS proxy.
 Provision nodes to use the built-in HTTP proxy (or user specified proxy) for APT or YUM.
 MAAS also uses the proxy for downloading boot images.
 - *enable_third_party_drivers*: Enable the installation of proprietary drivers (i.e. HPVSA).